Foulden, Norfolk: Geography

-Foulden falls within the constituency of South West Norfolk and is represented in Parliament by Liz Truss of the Conservative Party.
-For the purposes of local government, the parish falls within the district of Breckland.
+According to the 2021 census, Foulden has a population of 441 people which shows an increase from the 430 people recorded in the 2011 census.

 The River Wissey runs roughly west to east through the parish and the modern village sits overlooking the valley.
 Around the river some areas of fen (known as Borough Fen) survive and Foulden Common, a Site of Special Scientific Interest, is a large expanse of land in the north of the parish.
 Some of the parish is now planted with conifers and is part of Thetford Forest, managed by the Forestry Commission.

-All Saints' Church
+All Saints' church

-Foulden's parish church was heavily restored in the nineteenth century, with the original church tower collapsing at some point during the eighteenth century.
-The interior of All Saints' dates to the thirteenth and fourteenth centuries, with a fifteenth-century dado that was vandalised in the sixteenth century by Puritan iconoclasts.

-Amenities

-Foulden village hall was built in the 1970s by the residents of the village and is available for private hire.
+Foulden's parish church dates from the Fourteenth Century and is located within the village on School Road.
+The church has been Grade I listed since 1960.
+The church tower collapsed in the 18th-century.
+Today, the church is still in the care of the Diocese of Norwich but does not hold regular church services.